Hello Friends,

 Chapter Five Be Present

 Obviously influenced by the author’s Multiple Sclerosis diagnosis, Cheri and her husband, Scott decided to take our bigger family vacations sooner rather than wait for retirement. *What are your thoughts about living in the present? *How do you relate to their sense of urgency? *What are your thoughts about finding another way? *Talk about how Cheri gets into the ocean fully clothed and swims to get back to her resort to prove that she still could do it, instead of calling her husband to pick them up? *What do you think you would do?
+Write about a time you faced a challenge.
+Do you think of the situation as happening to you or for you?
+If there was a lesson, what did you learn?

 Chapter Six Facts